Joeri38/inverse-design/README.md

 # Inverse Design with Deep Learning

+Work of my master thesis "Data driven design of optical resonators: using artificial intelligence to gain insight into nanophotonic structures".
 Inverse design of a Fabry-Pérot resonator and Bragg reflector.
 Code from the paper ...

 ## Fabry-Pérot